 The paradox of trying too hard

 Do you know this feeling when you can’t live in the moment because you either dwell in the past or dream about the future?
 I think you do, and I know this feeling all too well.
-I have been friends with my super ego aka inner critic for as long as I live and you know what?
-I stopped denying she is there and that she is a inherent part of me, and I slowly, step by step learning to accept and deal with her instead of trying to supress her.
+I have been dealing with my super ego aka inner critic for as long as I live and you know what?
+I stopped denying it is there and that it is a inherent part of me, and I slowly, step by step learning to accept and deal with her instead of trying to supress it.

 Who should I become?
 How does my future look like?
 What should I do?
 These are normal questions to ask yourself.
 These are the questions I am constantly asking myself.
 Its good to have a vision for yourself, and to have goals.
 But it turns unhealthy the moment you catch your mind constantly overanalyzing the future which paralyzes you in the now.
 Being at the Art Academy at age 16 I soon was learned how to conceptualize everything what came out of my authentic core, everything that was creative.
 While the Academy can be a source of inspiration, development and connections, when young it can also be very dangerous when you take all the critisim all to serious.
 Being very influential at that time, unknowingly I started to integrate this same conceptualizing, over analyzing mechanism into my day to day life.
 Which I now take full responsibility for, and it was never the Academy to blame, but the way dealt with my own expectations towards myself and the way I choose the Academy to influence me at the time.
 Creativity combined with a lot of critisim and a 100 questions why you do what you do, confused me to the point that I feel I often have to over explain myself in everyday life.
 So where is this balance of maintaining a right vision goal or dream for yourself without turning it into a need, or a must?
 This is where my (super) ego jumps in.